nickbabcock/sff.life/content/blog/how-to-undervolt-gpu/index.md

 - Kill A Watt shows 200 watts
 - The PSU ([SSP-300-SUG](https://seasonic.com/pub/media/pdf/industrial/datasheet/SSP-300-SUG.pdf)) is 300W 80 Plus Gold certified
-- Since the PSU is gold, while between 20-100% load, it's able to to convert 87%-90% of inbound power to the components with the rest dispersed as heat
+- Since the PSU is gold certified, while between 20-100% load, it's able to to convert 87%-90% of inbound power to the components with the rest dispersed as heat
 - Thus components are asking between 174-180 watts (else the PSU would be rated silver or platinum)
 - If the components are asking for max power (300 watts), the Kill A Watt should be reading 337-344 before shutdown